mongodb-industry-solutions/leafy-fleet/README.md

 Use the [mongorestore](https://www.mongodb.com/docs/database-tools/mongorestore/) command to load the data from the database dump into a new database within your Cluster.

+You will need a way of interacting with your MongoDB Atlas cluster.
+The easiest way is to use the [MongoDB Shell](https://www.mongodb.com/docs/mongodb-shell/install/)

 Let's go back to your terminal, navigate to the directory /leafy-fleet (the root level of the application code), and run the following command:

 ```bash